 The simple act of tolerating food has not been terribly simple for me in the last 34 years.
-I became seriously ill at age 18 with Crohn’s disease, and struggled until full remission arrived 6 years ago.
-While I continue to enjoy remission from Crohn’s, a new illness (gallbladder disease) gave me a run for my money this summer.
-As I heal after surgery and slowly resume a normal diet, I am determined to make healthy choices.
-In 9 Gentle Nudges to Eat More Plants for Wellness, we’re revisiting a discussion from last fall about eating more plants for improved health.
+At 18, I became seriously ill with Crohn’s disease and struggled until a full remission in 2012.
+While my Crohn’s is under control, a new illness (gallbladder disease) now interferes with my digestion and nutritional needs.
+It is more important than ever that I make healthy choices.
+In 9 Gentle Nudges to Eat More Plants for Wellness + Quotes, we’re revisiting a prior discussion about eating more plants for improved health.

 9 Gentle Nudges to Eat More Plants for Wellness!